XinJingHao/Sparrow-V0/README.md

 ### Coordinate Frames:

-There are three coordinate frames in Sparrow as shows right.
+There are three coordinate frames in Sparrow as shown on the right.
 The ground truth position of the robot is calculated in **World Coordinate Frame**, which will be normalized and represented in **Relative Coordinate Frame** to comprise the RL state variable.
 The **Grid Coordinate Frame** comes from *pygame*, used to draw the robot, obstacles, target area, etc.

 ### Basic Robot Information:

-The LiDAR perception range is 100cm×270°, with accuracy of 3 cm.
+The LiDAR perception range is 100cm×270°, with an accuracy of 3 cm.
 The radius of the robot is 9 cm, and its collision threshold is 14 cm.

 <img src="https://github.com/XinJingHao/Images/blob/main/Sparrow_V0/basic_robot_info.svg" align="right" width="32%"/>